greggjs/MUBusTracking/README.md

 VERSION 1.0 (10/18/2013):
 Allows users to view the BCRTA bus system routes at Miami University.
 It gives them a rich native iOS interface to view all the routes at once or each route individually using a sidebar slider.
 The routes are received directly from BCRTA directly, so they are always current upon app launch.

+VERSION 2.0 (12/02/2013):
+Allows users to save favorite routes, so on launch they are able to see where the buses are on their favorites.
+Also, users can allow and disallow their current location.
+The all routes view is no longer apart of this application, which is replaced be the favorites view.
+Route stops are colored according to their route, so users can easily distinguish between route stops.
+Buses can be live tracked on the system, which is refreshed every 5 seconds.